 We see this resurrection not as being a one-time event at some point in the future.
 But rather as an ongoing harvest of believers.
 Each of us, when we leave this life, is ushered into the presence of Christ and rule in his kingdom.

 Amillennialists believe that the millennium is a heavenly rule inaugurated at the death and resurrection of Christ and concluding at his return.
 The thousand-year span given in Revelation 20:1-10 is not a literal thousand years.
 Rather it symbolizes a long period.
 It represents the entire church age from the cross to the second coming.

 The Last Battle

 But this is not the only great battle mentioned in Revelation.
-In Revelation 16:12-14 the sixth angel pours out his bowl, and a great army gathers for the battle on the great day of God almighty.
+In Revelation 16:12-14, the sixth angel poured out his bowl, and a great army gathered for the battle on the great day of God almighty.
 There is no mention of this battle being fought.
 But it would seem to be the same battle described in Revelation 20:7-10.

 In Revelation 19:19-20 the Beast and False Prophet gather the kings of the earth and their armies to do battle against a heavenly rider on a horse.
 A rider that appears very much to be Jesus.
 And the result is the same as the battle in Revelation 20:7-10.
 Destruction and the Lake of Fire.

 Amillennialists believe in a literal reign of Christ, along with his resurrected saints.
-But we believe this reign is a heavenly one rather than on the earth.
+While we do differ on some of the details, we believe this reign is a heavenly one rather than on earth.
 We believe it is a present-day reality.
 And that it involves all believers, in particular those who have died and are with Christ.